Cape Verde travel guide

 Local laws and customs

-Penalties for possessing, using or trafficking illegal drugs are severe, and convicted offenders can expect long jail sentences and heavy fines.
+There is zero tolerance towards possessing, using or trafficking any type of illegal drugs.
+Penalties are severe, and convicted offenders can expect long jail sentences and heavy fines.

-The Cape Verde Escudo is tied to the Euro at CV Esc 110.265 = 1 Euro.
+The Cape Verde Escudo is tied to the euro at CV Esc 110.265 = 1 Euro.
 Banks will exchange hard currencies.
-Main hotels and restaurants will accept Visa cards.
-Credit cards are rarely used.
-A few major hotels accept Visa
+Large hotels and restaurants accept some credit cards and payment in euros.

 Travel advice help and support